vincentrunge/vincentrunge.github.io/About.md

 ## Responsabilities

-1)  Paris-Saclay M2 "Data Science: health insurance and finance" [More information here](https://www.universite-paris-saclay.fr/en/education/master/mathematics-and-applications/m2-data-science-health-insurance-and-finance)
+**1) Paris-Saclay M2 "Data Science: health insurance and finance"** [More information here](https://www.universite-paris-saclay.fr/en/education/master/mathematics-and-applications/m2-data-science-health-insurance-and-finance)

 Head of the Master 2 since September 2022.
 Co-director with Agathe Guilloux (2020-2022)

-2) Séminaire scientifique *Math For genomics*
+**2) Séminaire scientifique *Math For genomics* **

 I am the initiator and one of the co-organizers of the Evry stat-math seminar [MathForGenomics](https://mathforgenomics.github.io/)

-3) Student supervision
+**3) Student supervision**

 PhD student: Liudmila Pishchagina (working on multivariate extensions of FPOP algorithm) 2021-2024 (Co-director with Guillem Rigaill)
-Internships: I supervised about 10 internships (level L2 to M2)
++ I supervised about 10 internships (level L2 to M2) on change-point detection problems or problems related to genomics (Wright-Fisher model)

 ## Recent presentations to conferences and workshops